 How to join: Just show up to their events listed on their Facebook page.

-How to join: Email email@example.com or turn up ready to run at Paddington Recreation Ground for 6.30pm.
+How to join: Email email@example.com or turn up ready to Paddington Recreation Ground at 6.30pm for 7pm.

-Who run the world?
-Girls, obviously.
-At least that’s the philosophy of this new kick-ass community which aims to get more females involved in endurance racing and sports.
-They’re doing a brilliant job too.
-After becoming the female winner in the 2014 Race to the Stones ultra marathon, WMNRUN founder Sorrell Walsh changed the male-to-female ratio of participants in the 2015 race from 80:20 to 61:39.
+This kick-arse community aims to get more women involved in endurance racing and they’re doing a brilliant job so far.
+After becoming the female winner in the 2014 Race to the Stones ultra-marathon, founder Sorrell Walsh changed the male-to-female ratio of participants in the 2015 race from 80:20 to 61:39.
 WMNRUN sessions are free, twice-weekly in London and usually start at central Tube stations.

 Lovers of the great outdoors, meet your new posse.
-Never Stop London is an adventurous community made up of climbers, snowboarders, skiers, and trail runners – basically, anyone who’s ever shopped at the North Face store on Regent Street, which is where they meet on Tuesday evenings.
-Green Park is their usual stomping ground for their training seshes, but they leave town once a month for a hike, climb or trail run, with navigation skills in tow.
+Never Stop London is an adventurous community made up of climbers, snowboarders, skiers, and trail runners – basically, anyone who’s ever shopped at the North Face store on Regent Street, where they meet on Tuesday nights.
+Green Park is their usual stomping ground for their training seshes, but they also throw in monthly social events like indoor bouldering or out-of-town hikes, climbs or trail runs.
 Bear Grylls would be proud.

-How to join: Find out more at www.facebook.com/neverstoplondon.
+How to join: Find out more at facebook.com/neverstoplondon.

 Need new kit?
 Head to these shops